The syntax of SELECT is relatively complex. This section describes the SIMPLE SELECT syntax.

 The

-FORMATclause specifies the file format.
-Supported file formats are CSV, PARQUET, and ORC.
-For CSV files, you must specify theparse_headerparameter to indicate whether to parse the header row.
-You can use the TYPE parameter to specify the export file format.
-For data in ODPS format, you must use thesourceclause.Here is an example:
+FORMATclause specifies the properties related to the file reading format.
+It supports the CSV, PARQUET, and ORC file formats.
+For CSV files, you must specify theparse_headerfield to indicate whether to parse the header row.
+You can use the TYPE field to specify the export file format.
+For ODPS data, you must use thesourceclause.Here is a query example:

 SELECT * FROM FILES( location = '/data/', format (TYPE = 'csv', field_delimiter = ',', parse_header = true), pattern = 'datafiles$';